German Naval Intelligence Service: Direction finding

 Large scale radio direction finding (abbr.
 RDF) was not employed in B-Dienst until the 1930s.
 The Unit radio reconnaissance operation in 1937–38 had a central control centre in Berlin, three other control centres (North: Neumünster, middle: Soest, South: Langenargen), four main bearing radio sets (Wilhelmshaven, Flensburg, Swinemuende, Pillau) and eight targeting stations along the North and Baltic Coast (Borkum, Cuxhaven, Arkona, Darss, Falshöft, Ustka, Memel, Windau).
 In March 1939, the B-Service observed a total of 36 radio traffic areas, including 14 British, 10 French and 10 Russian.
 When decoding, the B-Dienst had 20 radio key process desks, of which 7 were English, 5 were French and 4 Russian.
 To understand the efficacy of the cryptographic service, in 1938, the B-Dienst managed to decipher about 80% of tactical signals, immediately from a French naval exercise being conducted at the time.
-Around 4000 people were involved in radio intelligence during the period of world war 2.
+Around 4000 people were involved in radio intelligence during the period of World War II.
 The stations themselves were in remote coastal locations for maximum security and freedom from interference by other electro-magnetic sources.

 For successful direction finding, a minimum intercept angle of 15° between two bearing bases was necessary.
 By stretching a line between Borkum and List, composing the base of a triangle and simultaneously the chord, a circular direction finding coverage could be made over the North Sea.
 At its maximum, the coverage could direction-find the Royal Navy's Home Fleet which was located at Scapa Flow.
 At that range, a measurement accuracy of ±1° attributed to both stations, would have put location to within an accuracy of around 35 km diameter circle.